qunitjs/qunitjs.com/about.md

 title: About
 ---

 <p class="lead">QUnit is a powerful, easy-to-use JavaScript testing framework.
-It was originally developed for the <a href="https://jquery.com/">jQuery</a> project but has since evolved to be a dependency of many modern JavaScript libraries and applications, including being the default testing framework for the <a href="https://emberjs.com/">Ember.js</a> ecosystem.</p>
+It was originally developed for the <a href="https://jquery.com/">jQuery</a> project and has since evolved to be a dependency of many modern JavaScript libraries and applications, including being the default testing framework for the <a href="https://emberjs.com/">Ember.js</a> ecosystem.</p>

 ## Philosophy